mangez84/juliasplants/README.md

 - The information about the thyme was copied from [Wikipedia](https://en.wikipedia.org/wiki/Thyme).
 - The information about the rose was copied from [Wikipedia](https://en.wikipedia.org/wiki/Rose).
 - The information about the basil was copied from [Wikipedia](https://en.wikipedia.org/wiki/Basil).
+- The information in the blog post was copied from [Gardening Know How](https://www.gardeningknowhow.com/houseplants/spider-plant/spider-plant-care-gardening-tips-for-spider-plants.htm)

 ### Media